 Hand crafted in exquisite detail each print is signed and numbered by the artist and comes with a certificate of authenticity.
 Limited to only 5,000 prints and 100 giclées.
 This latest work will no doubt become a collectible as has previous Stephen Malkoff art.
-A portion of the proceeds will go to restore and protect our historic trees throughout the United States.
+A portion of the proceeds will go to restore and protect our historic trees on the school's campus.

-Visit the Gallery Shop to purchase a print or giclée either unframmed or custom framed with triplle matting in school colors.
+Visit the Gallery Shop to purchase a print either unframed or custom framed with triplle matting.
 All prints are lithographed on 100% acid-free Strathmore museum-quality paper.

 Artist Stephen Malkoff